Sunday, December 13, 2020

 Pagodas - west side of Sunnyside Canyon

-- Upper pic: Stanley & ZCC go to climb the small pagoda
+Stanley & ZCC go to climb the small pagoda.

-(Photographed from top of pagoda of previous pic)
+(Photographed from top of pagoda of prev pic)

 - Lower pic: ZCC